abhayp2204/Ashe-Data-Anonymization/README.md

 1. Make sure that you're currently in the home directory, which contains `docker-compose.yml`.
 2. Run `docker-compose build` to create the image from the docker compose file.
 3. Run `docker-compose up` to start the application.
-4. Go to `localhost:5173` in your browser.
+4. You can now visit `localhost:5173` in your browser!
-5. Congratulations on running the Dockerized application.
 <br />

 ## Local